-Don’t let poorly wrapped boxes with messy sides and clumsy folds takes the shine off the wonderful gift inside.
+Don’t let poorly wrapped boxes with messy sides and clumsy folds take the shine off the wonderful gift inside.
 The secret to professional-looking wrapping is to place the box and measure the paper before trimming.

-Place box in centre of wrapping paper and wrap the paper around the box before making any cuts.
+Place the box in the centre of wrapping paper and wrap the paper around the box before making any cuts.
 Aim to overlap the edges by a few centimetres, then cut to size.
 The trick is to have the paper overlap slightly when folding the edges, resulting in a tightly fitting wrap that looks divine.